[Home]

 - Work on censorship-resistant social media

-- I think there's lots of obvious information about AI risk that hasn't reached the public, so it is better for that info to reach the public first.
+- I think there's lots of obvious information about ASI risks that hasn't reached the public, so it is better for that info to reach the public first.
+Once all of the high priority stuff is done, I'd then be more excited about people working on censorship-resistant social media, so that even more censored information reaches the public.

 - Assassinate AI lab CEOs